readium/kotlin-toolkit/docs/guides/navigator-settings.md

 }
 ```

-This composable uses the `increment()` and `decrement()` range helpers of `RangePreference`, but you could also set a value manually.
+This composable uses the `increment()` and `decrement()` range helpers of `RangePreference`, but it is also possible to set a value manually.

-Between the two buttons, we display the current value using the `RangeSetting<V>.formatValue()` helper.
+Between the two buttons, we display the current value using the `RangeSetting<T>.formatValue()` helper.
 This will automatically format the value to a human-readable string, such as a percentage or a value with units (e.g. 30px).

-### Composable for an `EnumPreference<V>`
+### Composable for an `EnumPreference<T>`

-An enum can be displayed with various components, such as:
+An `EnumPreference<T>` is a preference accepting a closed set of values.
+It can be displayed using various UI components, such as:

 * a dropdown menu for a large enum
 * [segmented buttons](https://m3.material.io/components/segmented-buttons/overview) for a small one

-In this example, we chose a dropdown menu built using the `preference.supportedValues`, which returns the allowed enum members.
+In the following example, we chose a dropdown menu built with `preference.supportedValues`, which returns the allowed enum members.

 ```kotlin
 @Composable